pierre-amadio/LXX/notes/README.txt

 echo "more things left TODO"
 exit

-#TODO: how to deal with title such as 55.EpJer.imp 37.PsSol.imp 30.Odes.imp 56.Lam.imp 61.DanielOG.imp
-#
-# 55 EpJer   1 chapter, title for both book and chapter...
-# 37 PsSol  psalm title... i wonder if they are supposed to be considered are belonging to verse 1
-# 30 Odes http://www.textexcavation.com/lxxodes.html seems to be also chapter titles.
-# 56 Lam , several chapters, seems to be a book title.
-# 61 DanielOG chapter 5 only
-#It looks like they are all chapter title and comes always in verse1.
-#If that s the case it can be dealt with in mlxx2imp.py.
-#If some are book title, may be it should be done book per book later in a xml modifying script.
-#not the same kind of title -> it will be dealt on on per book case later.

 #TODO: deal with 36.Sirach.imp prolog as a milestone

 #TODO: what to do with Proverbs funny chapter numbering (ok up to 24, then 24/22a 24/22b 24/22c 24/22d 24/22e and 30/1 then 24/ again.